 Education and training are among the highest priorities of the Division of Rheumatology.
 HSS rheumatologists lead components of the Weill Cornell Medical College curriculum, and internal medicine residents rotate through the rheumatology clinics at HSS.
 Adult and pediatric rheumatology fellowship programs provide experience in patient evaluation, management in our continuity clinics, and through consultation on patients with acute rheumatologic disease admitted to NewYork-Presbyterian Hospital, along with required research experience.
 The division established the Academy of Rheumatology Medical Educators to support education research projects and to increase the productivity and recognition of rheumatologists dedicated to careers as clinician scholar educators.

-Our close integration into the clinical, education and research activities of our York Avenue sister institutions is exemplified by our important role in education at all levels of training, including the Weill Cornell Clinical and Translational Science Center and many collaborative research projects.
+Our close integration into the clinical, education, and research activities of our York Avenue sister institutions is exemplified by our important role in education at all levels of training, the participation of our faculty in the Weill Cornell Graduate School of Medical Science, and our participation in the Weill Cornell Clinical and Translational Science Center.